int19h/jbomohi/dict/crami/comments.md

 {crida} is bound to "mythical humanoids".
 So is {crami} basically "x1 noi na remna cu participe x2 noi se ranmi"?

+## 2016-01-25T22:55:07Z — krtisfranks (comment 2717, on definition 68295, in reply to 2716)

+Re: so not humans in legends?

+gleki wrote:
+> krtisfranks wrote:
+> > > ...
+>
+> you are mentioning {crida} all the way.
+So is it just proliferating
+> features of existing that is "wide range" gismu without justifying their
+> existence?
+>
+> {crida} is bound to "mythical humanoids".
+So is {crami} basically "x1 noi

+> na remna cu participe x2 noi se ranmi"?

+{crami} is bound to "mythical beings".
+So, sure, a good understanding of {crami} is "x1 poi ke'a tolza'i ku'o participe x2 noi ke'a re'au'e ja te ranmi".
+But I would caution that x2 need not be a specific story in the conceptualization of the speaker (hence the option of "te ranmi"), that participation must be active in the sense of x1 being involved with the story and being animate but it does not imply being so active as to be interacting with the main characters or the plot directly and in-world physically.
+And it is not tied to a story, but rather an overarching culture conception of what fantasy beings can be included in stories and which characteristics they possess.
+It is a collective cultural and awareness (essentially, a mythos) that includes crami.
+In theory, the whole species or class should be fantastic,  not just individual examples thereof.
+(So, Harry might be one since all wizards are fantastic, but Napol?on would not be, since (in fact, he and) all other Muggle humans are not fantastic (in a certain sense: not "all" as in "all conceivable" and not "Muggle" in the sense that relies on the existence of wizards).)